-Emmanuel Lenain began his diplomatic career in 1997, serving in the French Foreign Ministry’s United Nations Department, where he took part in peace negotiations on Kosovo.
+Emmanuel Lenain began his diplomatic career in 1997, serving in the French Foreign Ministry’s United Nations Department, where he took part in the peace negotiations on Kosovo.
 In 2000, he was appointed First Secretary to France’s Permanent Mission to the United Nations in New York, to follow the cases related to the Security Council and the Sanctions Committees.
 In 2003, he has been assigned at the Embassy of France in Beijing as a Political Adviser.

 Mr. Lenain graduated from Sciences Po (IEP) in Paris and ESSEC Business School.
 He is also an alumnus of the Ecole Nationale d’Administration (ENA).
 In addition to his diplomatic activities, he has lectured on international relationship at Sciences Po and served as an expert on the Carnegie Foundation’s Commission on Preventing Deadly Conflicts.